 4. Spiritual impact.
 The spiritual path basically involves learning how to connect with your higher self and/or with a source greater than yourself.
 However, because of the smartphone, many of us have replaced our desire to connect to God with our desire to connect to WiFi.
 As human beings, we naturally seek connection with a higher source and, in many cases, connecting to WiFi satisfies that impulse.
 As a result, we don’t feel the need to seek any further.
 Another impact of the smartphone on spirituality is that we have fewer opportunities to experience the present moment.
 Rather than being comfortable and at ease in the present, we quickly reach for our phones in order to keep our minds distracted.
 Spending time in the present with an open and empty mind often leads to creative thoughts and spiritual epiphanies.
 Constantly distracting our minds doesn’t allow us the time and space for creative inspiration or for connection with our true source.

-Ironically, the majority of you are reading this blog on your smartphone.
-And that is perfectly okay.
+Chances are that you are reading this blog on your smartphone right now- and that is perfectly okay.
 The point is not to eliminate phone use, but rather to be smart about it.
 According to my calculations (that I just did on my phone), a person who averages three hours a day on their smartphone will spend over 45 days a year immersed in their little screens.
-Maintain this average over an 80-year lifespan, and you will end up spending 10 years of your life looking at your phone.
+Maintain this average over an 80-year lifespan, and you will end up spending 10 years of your life looking down at your phone.
 That is a significant amount time, therefore it’s important to recognize whether the time you spend on your phone is feeding your soul or if you are just keeping your mind busy.
 Our brief stint here on Earth means that time is our most precious commodity.
 Try not to waste your precious time on things that don’t really matter.

 Nick Hughes is a massage therapist, yoga instructor and co-owner of Well Being.